strangetom/ingredient-parser/docs/source/guide/training.rst

 The model chosen is a Condition Random Fields (CRF) model.
 This was selected largely because the New York Times work on this used the same model quite successfully, and CRF models are commonly used in sequence labelling machine learning applications.

-However, rather than re-using the same tools and process the New York Times did, this model is trained and tested using `python-crfsuite <https://github.com/scrapinghub/python-crfsuite>`_.
+However, rather than re-using the same tools and process the New York Times did, this model is trained and evaluated using `python-crfsuite <https://github.com/scrapinghub/python-crfsuite>`_.

 To train the model, the datasets are combined and transformed so that we have the input sentence and the true labels for each token in the input sentnece.